How We Work: Our Process

 Phase 3: Design Development

-We refine the layout, finalize dimensions, and select key materials.
-We bring in engineers and consultants as needed to ensure feasibility and performance, aligning the design with your goals and budget.
+We refine the plan, set dimensions, and pick key materials.
+We’ll loop in engineers and consultants as needed to keep the design practical, buildable, and within budget.

 Phase 4: Construction Documents